Averages and nonvanishing of central values of triple product $L$-functions: Introduction

 \subsection{Main results}

-The aim of this paper is to establish an exact average formula of central values of triple product $L$-functions associated to three normalized cusp newforms, while one of the three forms is fixed.
+The aim of this paper is to establish exact average formulas of central values of triple product $L$-functions associated to three normalized cusp newforms, while one of the three forms is fixed.
 We also give some applications of the average formulas to the nonvanishing problems.